joedecesaro/eds212-comp-3b/README.md

-#EDS 212 Computational session 3b
+#EDS 212 Computational Session 3b - Making Vectors in R & Py

-Project to practice making and working with vectors in R &amp; Python
+Project to practice making and working with vectors in R & Python

 -Eat a burrito
 -Surf